Parent Concerns and Complaints Policy

 Fitzroy High School is always happy to discuss with parents/carers and community members any concerns that they may have.
-Concerns in the first instance should be directed to:
+Concerns in the first instance should be directed to the following:

-- Team Leader if students from several classes are involved
+- Year Leader if students from several classes are involved;

-- Assistant Principal about issues relating to staff members or complex student issues
+- Assistant Principal for staff or complex student-related issues;

-- Principal about issues relating to school policy, school management, staff members or very complex student issues.
+- Principal for issues relating to school policy, school management, staff members or very complex students issues

-Where concerns cannot be resolved in this way, parents or community members may wish to make a formal complaint to the Principal or Assistant Principal.
-Formal complaints should be directed to a member of the school’s leadership team.
+Where concerns cannot be resolved in this way, parents or community members may wish to make a formal complaint to the Assistant Principal or Principal.

-- Complaint received: Please either email, telephone or arrange a meeting through the front office with the Assistant Principal or Principal, to outline your complaint so that we can fully understand what the issues are.
+- Complaint received: Please email, telephone or arrange a meeting through the front office with the Assistant Principal or Principal to outline your complaint so that we can fully understand the issues.
 We can discuss your complaint in a way that is convenient for you, whether in writing, in person or over the phone on (03) 9488 1900 or email firstname.lastname@example.org.

-- Response: Where possible, a resolution meeting will be arranged with the Assistant Principal/Principal to discuss the complaint with the objective of reaching a resolution satisfactory to all parties.
-If after the resolution meeting we are unable to resolve the complaint together, we will work with you to produce a written summary of the complaint in the event you would like to take further action about it.
-In some circumstances, the Principal may determine that a resolution meeting would not appropriate.
+- Response: Where possible, a resolution meeting will be arranged with the Principal to discuss the complaint with the objective of reaching a resolution satisfactory to all parties.
+If after the resolution meeting we are unable to resolve the complaint together, we will work with you to produce a written summary of the complaint in the event you would like to take further action.
+In some circumstances, the Principal may determine that a resolution meeting would not be appropriate.
 In this situation, a response to the complaint will be provided in writing.